 Approaches from other directions are straightforward enough, with the end of the pier being in constant use by fast cat ferries, and hovercraft roaring up the beach on the eastern side of the pier.

 These can be used as a guide to home in on Ryde town which itself is very conspicuous with the church spire.

 The best approach whichever direction you arrive from is from a point well offshore and to the NE of Ryde Pier head, ie with Ryde Pier head bearing SW from your position.
 Begin the approach with the pier head at least half mile away bearing SW.
 This keeps you out of the way of the Sands and ferries.
-Locate the very conspicuous spire of the Holy Trinity Church set back a little way in the town and make your approach with this landmark bearing 200°, and Ryde Pier open on your starboard side ( Holy Trinity Church is the left hand of the two church spires you may spot, see the approach chart)
+Locate the very conspicuous spire of the Holy Trinity Church set back a little way in the town and make your approach with this landmark bearing 190°T, and Ryde Pier open on your starboard side ( Holy Trinity Church is the left hand of the two church spires you may spot, see the approach chart) Hold to the West of the buoyed channel until about their No 3 buoy and then head for the harbour entrance.

-A series of small unlit green conical and red can buoys will be seen as you approach, and mark the channel to the harbour entrance.
-The buoyage lines up 197° and leads roughly half a mile across the drying sands.
-These buoys do not mark a deepwater channel as such, they are there to keep yachts away from the hovercraft manoeuvring area.
+The buoyed channel does not mark a deep water channel as such, they are there to keep yachts away from the hovercraft manoeuvring area.
 Once in the buoyed channel they have to keep away from you, and you won't be interfering with their operation.
 There can be quite a tidal cross set in the approach so make sure you don't get swept out of the channel.